 - the level of private mortgage insurance coverage, subject to the limitations of the GSEs' charters (which may be changed by federal legislation), when private mortgage insurance is used as the required credit enhancement on low down payment mortgages, - the amount of loan level delivery fees (which result in higher costs to borrowers) that the GSEs assess on loans that require mortgage insurance, - whether the GSEs influence the mortgage lender's selection of the mortgage insurer providing coverage and, if so, any transactions that are related to that selection, - the underwriting standards that determine what loans are eligible for purchase by the GSEs, which can affect the quality of the risk insured by the mortgage insurer and the availability of mortgage loans, - the terms on which mortgage insurance coverage can be canceled before reaching the cancellation thresholds established by law, - the programs established by the GSEs intended to avoid or mitigate loss on insured mortgages and the circumstances in which mortgage servicers must implement such programs, and - the extent to which the GSEs intervene in mortgage insurers' rescission practices or rescission settlement practices with lenders.
-For additional information, see "- We may not continue to realize benefits from rescissions at the rates we have recently experienced and we may not prevail in proceedings challenging whether our rescissions were proper."
+For additional information, see "-Our losses could increase if rescission rates decrease faster than we are projecting or we do not prevail in proceedings challenging whether our rescissions were proper."

 In September 2008, the Federal Housing Finance Agency ("FHFA") was appointed as the conservator of the GSEs.
 As their conservator, FHFA controls and directs the operations of the GSEs.
 The appointment of FHFA as conservator, the increasing role that the federal government has assumed in the residential mortgage market, our industry's inability, due to capital constraints, to write sufficient business to meet the needs of the GSEs or other factors may increase the likelihood that the business practices of the GSEs change in ways that may have a material adverse effect on us.
 In addition, these factors may increase the likelihood that the charters of the GSEs are changed by new federal legislation.
 The Dodd-Frank Act required the U.S. Department of the Treasury to report its recommendations regarding options for ending the conservatorship of the GSEs.
 This report was released on February 11, 2011 and while it does not provide any definitive timeline for GSE reform, it does recommend using a combination of federal housing policy changes to wind down the GSEs, shrink the government's footprint in housing finance, and help bring private capital back to the mortgage market.
 Members of the House of Representatives and the Senate have since introduced several bills intended to scale back the GSEs.
-The bills include proposals to abolish the GSEs' affordable housing goals, reduce the conforming loan limits, increase guarantee fees and set annual limits on the size of each GSE's retained portfolio.
+The bills include proposals to abolish the GSEs' affordable housing goals, reduce the conforming loan limits (below the "permanent" loan limits in effect after the September 30, 2011 expiration of the temporary high cost area loan limits), increase guarantee fees and set annual limits on the size of each GSE's retained portfolio.
 As a result of the matters referred to above, it is uncertain what role the GSEs, FHA and private capital, including private mortgage insurance, will play in the domestic residential housing finance system in the future or the impact of any such changes on our business.
 In addition, the timing of the impact on our business is uncertain.
 Any changes would require Congressional action to implement and it is difficult to estimate when Congressional action would be final and how long any associated phase-in period may last.